 A student from Nanyang Technological University tries the ice cream and leaves impressed and fascinated.
 He spread awareness around his school, and the team manages to secure tie-ups for newsletter publications and promotions in the school.

-On the night of their wedding, Chronos and Eunice receive a call from a member of the press about their Salted Caramel Cheesecake ice cream.
+The shop receives a call from a member of the press about their Salted Caramel Cheesecake ice cream.
 An interview is conducted the very next day, and the shop starts to build a steady stream of customers from the subsequent media attention.

 Tom’s Palette gets it’s very first automated Pasteuriser from Carpigiani.
 After 14 hours of trial and error and 120 litres of wasted mix, they successfully produce the first few tubs of ice cream.